giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 improving the performance of the application.

 The naming convention of an instance is thus encoded as TIFSA.

+## ALTO to support abstracted compute information

+Examples in sections 3.1  in particular Figure 1 stress the need to abstract these values for the sake of harmonization and ALTO could provide the information services to do so.
+Abstraction is also needed to (i) aggregate values for simplicity or scalability and (ii) support potential confidentiality needs of data center management entity.
+To specify the ALTO metrics relevant to compute capabilities, an exercise similar to the RFC-9439 to be {{I-D.ietf-alto-performance-metrics}}
+would be useful.
+The initial metrics could be taken from different standardization bodies or cloud providers or IETF working groups.
+Besides, metrics reflecting energy consumption of application deployment footprint also need to be considered, given the expected massive usage of ML/AI and the current context urging to optimize energy consumption.

 # Usage of ALTO for Service Placement